Glossary

 Molecule

-A serialization framework for encoding data which is used extensively on the Nervos blockchain.
+A serialization framework for encoding data widely used on the Nervos Network.

 See Also